From Salem, MA, to Culver City, CA

 Say Ayyy! to the Fonz

 TV Land planted a variety of statues of classic sitcom icons around the country.
-On our Grab ’n’ Go Milwaukee Scavenger Hunt, when you stroll the scenic RiverWalk, you’ll run into Henry Winkler as the Fonz, from Happy Days of course.
+On our Downtown Milwaukee Dash Scavenger Hunt, when you stroll the scenic RiverWalk, you’ll run into Henry Winkler as the Fonz, from Happy Days of course.

 Over the Rainbow

 Elsewhere in Chicago, Dorothy might be thinking, “Toto, I don’t think we’re in Kansas anymore.”
-And she’s right: She’s part of the Munch Around Lincoln Park Scavenger Hunt, where if she can’t find the wizard, she can at least find a great snack.
+And she’s right: She’s part of our Lincoln Park scavenger hunts, where if she can’t find the wizard, she can at least find a great snack.
 Help is not far away: Statues of the Tin Man, the Scarecrow, and the Cowardly Lion also stand in Oz Park, celebrating onetime Lincoln Park local L. Frank Baum, author of the Oz books.

 What’s Up, Doc?

-In Chicago, Dr. Hartley will see you now: The shrink played by Bob Newhart usually practices in Gateway Park, featured on our Grab ’n’ Go Navy Pier Scavenger Hunt.
+In Chicago, Dr. Hartley will see you now: The shrink played by Bob Newhart usually practices in Gateway Park, featured on our Navy Pier scavenger hunts.
 The sculpture includes a large, empty couch where you can lie down and tell Bob your problems.
 Or you might wake up and discover the past eight years were all a dream.

 A Rocky Reception